LysAMa/JobAppDemo/README.md

 - It has to have some sort of logic executed on the backend (server or serverless)
 - *Bonus points:* It uses a hash function somewhere

-When you're done, please provide us with a URL that we can use to access what you've built, as well as a link to the github repo.
-To give you an idea of what we're talking about, here's a demo of something we threw together:
+When you're done, please provide us with a link to the github repo, and either instructions on how to launch or a link to a running demo.
+To give you an idea of what we're talking about, here's a demo of something we threw together (doesn't include a hash function unfortunately!):

 Demo: http://enjeyw.pythonanywhere.com/
 Git hub repo: https://github.com/enjeyw/JobAppDemo